Two failure modes of deep transformers and how to avoid them: a unified theory of signal propagation at initialisation: Abstract

 \section{Abstract}

 Finding the right initialisation for neural networks is crucial to ensure smooth training and good performance.
 In transformers, the wrong initialisation can lead to one of two failure modes of self-attention layers: rank collapse, where all tokens collapse into similar representations, and entropy collapse, where highly concentrated attention scores lead to training instability.
-While the right initialisation has been extensively studied in feed-forward networks, an exact description of signal propagation through a full transformer block has so far been lacking.
-Here, we provide an analytical theory of signal propagation through vanilla transformer blocks with self-attention layers, layer normalisation, skip connections and ReLU MLP.
-To treat the self-attention layer, we draw on a formal parallel with the Random Energy Model from statistical physics.
-We identify and characterise two regimes governed by the variance of the query and key initialisations: a low-variance regime, where we recover the known rank collapse behaviour; and a previously unexplored high-variance regime, where signal is preserved but \textit{entropy collapse} occurs.
-In the low-variance regime, we calculate the critical strength for the residual connection to ensure signal propagation.
-Our theory yields trainability diagrams that identify the correct choice of initialisation hyper-parameters for a given architecture.
-Experiments with BERT-style models trained on TinyStories validate our predictions.
-Our theoretical framework gives a unified perspective on the two failure modes of self-attention and gives quantitative predictions on the scale of both weights and residual connections that guarantees smooth training.
+While previous work has studied different scaling regimes for transformers, an asymptotically exact, down-to-the constant prescription for how to initialise transformers has so far been lacking.
+Here, we provide an analytical theory of signal propagation through deep transformers with self-attention, layer normalisation, skip connections and MLP.
+Our theory yields a simple algorithm to compute trainability diagrams that identify the correct choice of initialisation hyper-parameters for a given architecture.
+We overcome the key challenge, an exact treatment of the self-attention layer, by establishing a formal parallel with the Random Energy Model from statistical physics.
+We also analyse gradients in the backward path and determine the regime where gradients vanish at initialisation.
+We demonstrate the versatility of our framework through three case studies.
+Our theoretical framework gives a unified perspective on the two failure modes of self-attention and gives quantitative predictions on the scale of both weights and residual connections that guarantee smooth training.